MNS26/Kithack-mod-setup-from-the-ground-up/README.md

 ```

 ### 2. Linking mod export and mod dependencies
-Now its time to get the terminal/command promt out.<br/>
+Now its time to get the terminal/command prompt out.<br/>
 <sup>Dont worry i wont be installing a backdoor on ya system... thats what the NSA already did</sup><br/>
 _...
 You know what.
 Im going to deal with you **later**..._<br/>
 <sup>oh shit</sup>